nithish2321/ExploreEase/README.md

       They will recive the automatic generated mail upon the successfull regiteration

-      update their profile
+      Update their profile

-      search the tour package in map searching engin
+      Search tour packages via a map-based engine

-      ask basic quries with chatbot Assistant
+      Ask basic quries with chatbot Assistant

-      view the Tour packages
+      View the Tour packages

-      book the tour package they need
+      Book the tour package they need

-      while booking they will recive the automatic generated OTP
+      While booking they will recive the automatic generated OTP

-      they must be verify with that to procced the booking
+      They must be verify with that to procced the booking

-      view the booking history of the individual user's in their profile section
+      View the booking history of the individual user's in their profile section

       In that they can proceed with the payment